 - Where to put the shed

-- Be equip
+- Be equipped

 As almost every person will tell you, the only way to get any work done is with some sort of tool or machine.
 And since nearly every DIY project requires a certain amount of tools, it’s important to keep track of what you actually own.
 And the best way to do that is with a toolbox!